ibm-cloud-docs/Cloudant/query/cloudant-geo.md

 To specify the circle, you provide the following values:

-- Latitude
+- Latitude.
-- Longitude
+- Longitude.
-- Circle radius, which is specified in meters
+- Circle radius that is specified in meters.

 This query compares the geometry of each document in the index with the geometry of the specified circle.
 The comparison is run according to the relation you request in the query.